TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 - AI tools: Chatgpt-o3 and Deepseek-R1

 ### 2. [Triangular Scanner](./TriangleArb/)
 - Description: Real-time triangular arbitrage scanner comparing different liqudity pools on basenet.
+Solidity contract intended to be interacted with for Triangular arbitrage.
 - Includes images of data logs and screenshots of terminal output.
 - AI tools: Bolt AI and Copilot